CassieCamp/arete3/database_hardening_plan.md

 **CLERK IS THE SINGLE SOURCE OF TRUTH FOR USER IDENTITY INFORMATION**

 All user identity data (authentication, email, user ID) originates from Clerk.
-MongoDB serves as the application data store for extended user information (profiles, relationships, application state).
+Mongo Atlas serves as the application data store for extended user information (profiles, relationships, application state).

 ### 2.2 Data Synchronization Flow